HeartPort logo

 HEALTH ESSENTIALS

 Rehabilitation is crucial for helping individuals regain their physical functions after injuries or illnesses.
 Traditionally, rehabilitation has been defined by physical therapy and medical interventions, but alternative techniques are increasingly gaining importance.
 These new approaches focus not only on physical recovery but also on mental and emotional health by incorporating both body and mind.
-Techniques such as mirror therapya form of therapy that works with reflections, Tai Chia traditional Chinese form of movement, the Feldenkrais Methoda practice-oriented approach to awareness and improvement of movement patterns, and even gardening activities contribute to promoting the healing process.
+Techniques such as mirror therapy, Tai Chi, the Feldenkrais Method, and even gardening activities contribute to promoting the healing process.

 Mirror therapy can have remarkable effects on recovery after neurological injuries by "tricking" the brain into thinking that the more mobile limb is the affected one, thereby improving motor functions [1].
 Tai Chi, known for its gentle, flowing movements, improves balance and coordination and has a low risk of injury, making it ideal for rehabilitation [2].
 Trying Feldenkrais can enhance self-awareness and improve the range of motion, which is particularly beneficial for individuals with limited mobility [3].
 Finally, gardening activities can serve as a therapeutic tool to foster both physical movement and mental stimulation [4].
 Together, these techniques provide not only physical benefits but also promote a holistic recovery.

-A study on mirror therapy in stroke patients demonstrated that this method significantly enhances corticalconcerning the outer layer of the brain activation in sensorimotor areas, even when motor areas are impaired by injury [1].
+A study on mirror therapy in stroke patients demonstrated that this method significantly enhances cortical activation in sensorimotor areas, even when motor areas are impaired by injury [1].
 Another study found that mirror therapy combined with task-oriented training yielded significant improvements in balance and in the Fugl-Meyer assessment of motor function [5].
 These studies have moderate to high quality, based on their methodology and the significant sample sizes of ten and 304 patients, respectively.
 Such findings underscore the potential effectiveness of these techniques in clinical practice.

 The Feldenkrais Method was studied with 30 participants, showing an increase in participants' neck flexion range and a decrease in perceived effort [6].
 A more comprehensive study on the effects of this method showed a significant increase in EEG markers after a 28-session protocol, indicating improved neural activity during movement exercises [3].
 These studies demonstrate the effectiveness of the method in enhancing movement perception and neural activity.